jiribenes/effekt-nix/README.md

   # a shell with a specific Effekt version
   nix develop github:jiribenes/effekt-nix#effekt_0_2_2

-  # a shell with the nightly Effekt version
-  nix develop github:jiribenes/effekt-nix#nightly

   # ADVANCED: a shell for developing the Effekt compiler
   nix develop github:jiribenes/effekt-nix#compilerDev
   ```